 Rolling it out to the whole company was even easier than rolling it out to the Purchasing team.

 “It’s so easy and intuitive,” Diana says, “we didn’t even have to train the rest of our employees on how to use it.”

 “Today, Airbase is available to everyone.
 Any manager or employee who needs to spend on subscriptions or anything at all can easily log into Airbase and manage the expense themselves.”

 “Today, we have the Purchasing team go into Airbase and create a single-use virtual card every time they have to buy from a dealer,” Diana says.

 Virtual cards give the finance team all the controls they need to make sure that security doesn’t slow payments down.
-Each virtual card comes with pre-configured spend limits and can only be used for a maximum of three transactions.
+Each virtual card comes with spend limits that the finance team can set and edit directly within the Airbase platform.

 Fraud isn’t a problem anymore because incidents are isolated to the unique virtual card created for that vendor.

 An unexpected benefit of using virtual cards—dealer relations.
 “Not only is it easier for the Purchasing team to pay vendors,” she tells us, “it’s easier for the dealer that they’re working with as well.
 Virtual cards make communication with the dealer quicker and easier.”